Table of Contents

 I. Understanding the Cycle

-Mind games often function on a cycle of action and reaction.
+Mind games often operate on a cycle of action and reaction.

-Your ex playing mind games may be seeking a particular reaction from you to validate their actions or feelings.
+Your ex playing mind games with you, seeking a particular reaction from you to validate their actions or feelings.
 By providing no reaction and refusing to play along, you disrupt this cycle and take away their power.

 II.
 Avoid Escalation